AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 * **Audits** - The **Change log** tab allowing you to see all the changes that have been made to an offer or a decision has been removed.
 Changes related to offers and decisions can now be seen in the **Audits** menu.

-**List-unsubscribe**
+**Email channel**

-* Following on the recent Gmail and Yahoo announcements for bulk senders, Journey Optimizer supports the "post/1-click" List-Unsubscribe option.
+* **List-unsubscribe** - Following on the recent Gmail and Yahoo announcements for bulk senders, Journey Optimizer supports the "post/1-click" List-Unsubscribe option.
+* **Spam scoring** - You can now check your content spam scoring in a dedicated Spam report.
+Using SpamAssassin, Adobe Journey Optimizer can now test your email content and give it a score to indicate if ISP providers will considered it as a spam or not.
+[Read more](../content-management/spam-report.md)

 **Audiences**